BladeRunnerJS/brjs-site/docs/use/create_app.md

 <div class="alert alert-info">
   <p>
-    BRJS apps presently have to reside within an <code>apps</code> folder in the unzip directory.
-Future releases will allow for <a href="https://github.com/BladeRunnerJS/brjs/issues/1">apps to be located anywhere on disk</a>.
+    BRJS apps presently have to reside within an <code>brjs-apps</code> which may be located anywhere on disk.</a>.
   </p>
 </div>